LMilazzo/VACC-Nextflow-RNAseq-Tutorial/rnaSeaq_on_hpc_Tutorial.md

 # **THE VACC**

-The Vermont Advanced Computing Center (VACC), provides access to services like data/file managment and high-performance computing clusters used for small and large jobs or workflows.
+The Vermont Advanced Computing Center (VACC), provides access to services like data/file management and high-performance computing clusters used for small and large jobs or workflows.
 VACC is responsible for multiple clusters the one used in this process is Bluemoon.
 [University of Vermont VACC](https://www.uvm.edu/vacc)

 ### SSH Connection